mariosh346/StatisticsStackOverflow/README.md

 Total accepted answers\
 Average score of the accepted answers\
 Average answers per question\
-Dictionary of top ten answers comment count
+Dictionary of the comment count for each of the 10 answers with the highest score

 TESTING\
 `python -m unittest discover -s test`